List of Released and Invasive Exotic Pets in the United States

 An **asterix** denotes species that are a significant invasive species that have strong negative impacts or are highly established and unable to be irradiated.

-- African Clawed frog (Xenopus laevis)- A keystone specimen in scientific study (developmental, cell, and molecular biology), but also prominent in the pet trade.
+- **African Clawed frog** (Xenopus laevis)- A keystone specimen in scientific study (developmental, cell, and molecular biology), but also prominent in the pet trade.
+The main pathway of introduction was intentional release from laboratories after their use was no longer required.
 African clawed frog populations have been reported in 11 states, including Arizona, California, Colorado, Florida, Louisiana, Nevada, New Mexico, North Carolina, Virginia, Wisconsin, and Wyoming.
 It may threaten native frogs and predate on an endangered species of frog.

 - Australian Green Tree frog (Pachymedusa dacnicolor)- Introduced to two regions in Florida which is assumed to come from the pet trade.
 Ecological impact is unknown.